ucancallmealicia/archivesspace-api-public/README.md

 ### link_records.py

-Create links between top-level records and subrecords (i.e. link a top container as an instance), top-level records and other top-level records (i.e. link an agent to a resource.
+Create links between top-level records and subrecords (i.e. link a top container as an instance), top-level records and other top-level records (i.e. link an agent to a resource).

 ### merge_agents.py